-1.8.1 The European Directive 2001/42/EC enacted in England under the Environmental Assessment of Plans and Programmes Regulations (2004) requires a strategic environmental assessment (SEA) be completed on all development plan documents that could have a significant effect on the environment.

-1.8.2 The purpose SEA is to

-to contribute to the integration of environmental considerations into the preparation and adoption of plans and programmes with a view to promoting sustainable (2001/42/EC Article 1).
-Put simply the SEA process requires that in preparing the Plan we consider its likely effects on a broad range of issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archeological heritage and landscape (2001/42/EC annex 1) and determine whether negative effects of implementing the Plan can be improved and positive effects enhanced.

-1.8.3 By ensuring that local planning authorities consider these issues the SEA Directive seeks to ensure that environmental considerations are fully integrated in the preparation and adoption of plans and programmes which are likely to have a significant effect on the environment.
+- 1.8.1 The European Directive 2001/42/EC enacted in England under the Environmental Assessment of Plans and Programmes Regulations (2004) requires a strategic environmental assessment (SEA) be completed on all development plan documents that could have a significant effect on the environment. - 1.8.2 The purpose SEA is to "provide for a high level of protection of the environment and to contribute to the integration of environmental considerations into the preparation and adoption of plans and programmes with a view to promoting sustainable development."
+(2001/42/EC Article 1).
+Put simply the SEA process requires that in preparing the Local Plan we consider its likely effects a broad range of issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archeological heritage and landscape (2001/42/EC annex 1) and determine whether negative effects of implementing the Plan can be improved and positive effects enhanced. - 1.8.3 By ensuring that local planning authorities consider these issues the SEA Directive seeks to ensure that environmental considerations are fully integrated in the preparation and adoption of plans and programmes which are likely to have a significant effect on the environment.